 The OIC’s Political Warfare

 So this is my first point: that understanding this enemy’s center of gravity is critical as is grasping his understanding which is so very different from our own strategic center of gravity.
 In both instances it comes down to belief.
-It’s not a location.
-It’s not one particular leader.
-It’s the belief that he’s serving the will of Allah, that there is justice in his cause.
-And again I feel I have to throw in the proviso it’s not to say that all who aspire to serving Allah must do so in a warlike fashion but it does mean that the common factor driving the various disparate forces across the globe is the belief that they are serving Allah.
-And I don’t want to get into the debate right now about whether that is a misguided belief even though that is a very important debate but it’s not my focus right now.
+It is not a location.
+It is not one particular leader.
+It is the belief that he is serving the will of Allah, that there is justice in his cause.
+And again, I feel I have to throw in the proviso it is not to say that all who aspire to serving Allah must do so in a warlike fashion, but it does mean that the common factor driving the various disparate forces across the globe is the belief that they are serving Allah.
+And I do not want to get into the debate right now about whether that is a misguided belief even though that is a very important debate, but it is not my focus right now.